OCS Transportation Usage Agreement

 Agreement

-This Usage Agreement has been developed and is maintained by the Ottawa Christian School (OCS) Transportation Committee under the auspices of its Bus Service Policy (the "Policy").
+This agreement has been developed and is maintained by Ottawa Christian School (OCS) under the auspices of its Bus Service Policy (the "Policy").

 1. PAYMENT TERMS AND TERMINATION